Invincible (character)

-Invincible (Mark Grayson) is an Image Universe superhero created by writer Robert Kirkman and artist Cory Walker, currently drawn by Ryan Ottley.
-Invincible first appeared in a preview as part of Savage Dragon #102 (August 2002), before graduating to his own self-titled regular series in 2003, as the premier title in Image Comics' then-new superhero line.
-Invincible appears in Invincible, Bomb Queen, Noble Causes, The Pact, Savage Dragon, The Astounding Wolf-Man, and Dynamo 5.
+Invincible (Markus Sebastian "Mark" Grayson) is a superhero created by writer Robert Kirkman and artist Cory Walker, currently drawn by Ryan Ottley.
+Invincible first appeared in a preview as part of Savage Dragon #102 (August 2002), before graduating to his own self-titled regular series in 2003, as the premier title in Image Comics' then-new superhero line, a relaunch of the Image Universe.
+Invincible appears in Invincible, Bomb Queen, Noble Causes, The Pact, Savage Dragon, The Astounding Wolf-Man, Dynamo 5, I Hate Fairyland — I Hate Image, and Battle Beast.

-Born 1987, Invincible is the son of Omni-Man, an extraterrestrial superhero of the Viltrumite race.
-Invincible inherited his father's complete array of superpowers and he has sworn to protect the Earth.
-As a teenager, he had trouble adjusting to his newfound powers and coping with the reality of his origins.
-Invincible is voiced by Patrick Cavanaugh in the 2008 motion comic series, and by Steven Yeun in the 2021 Amazon television series.
+Born in 1987, Invincible is the son of Omni-Man, an extraterrestrial superhero of the Viltrumite race.
+Invincible inherited his father's complete array of superpowers and has sworn to protect the Earth.
+As a teenager, he had trouble adjusting to his newfound powers and coping with the reality of superhero work and his origins.

+Invincible is voiced by Patrick Cavanaugh in the 2008 motion comic series and Steven Yeun in the 2021 Amazon television series.

 Fictional character biography

 Noble Causes

 In Noble Causes, Invincible is among those suspected of being the father of Zephyr Noble's baby, being confused to have been thought to be.
-Invincible later attends a party held at the Noble family mansion, and the funeral of Captain Dynamo.
+(Invincible) later attends a party held at the Noble family mansion, and the funeral of Captain Dynamo.

 Invincible

-In Invincible, Mark Grayson was born to Nolan Grayson, a Viltrumite male, and Deborah Grayson, a human female.
-When Mark was seven years old, his dad told him that he was an alien from a different planet, and the superhero known as Omni-Man.
-Mark was told that the Viltrumites are virtually a race of peaceful Supermen.
-Mark learned that his father had come to Earth to protect it, and that one day Mark would develop superpowers like Nolan.
-Every single day, he waited for his powers to develop.
-One day in his senior year of high school, when working at his part time job, he sent a trash bag flying through the sky.
-Nolan eventually had his friend Art make Mark a superhero costume, but Mark needed to choose a name first.
-After protecting a classmate from being bullied, he was sent to the principal's office, who commended him, but warned him that he isn't "invincible" or anything.
-Mark liked the name and used it for his superhero identity.
+In Invincible, Mark Grayson was born to Nolan Grayson, a Viltrumite male and the superhero known as Omni-Man, and Debbie Grayson, a human female.
+After awakening his Viltrumite powers in Family Matters, Mark decides to live up to his father's legacy and become the superhero "Invincible", but soon after, discovers in Perfect Strangers that his father was lying to him as he was not an alien sent to protect Earth, but to conquer it and make it part of the Viltrum Empire instead.
+Despite Nolan's pleas to join him, Mark refuses, leading to Nolan turning against the Viltrum Empire to support his son, as Mark begins dedicating himself to protect Earth from the Viltrumites, led by Grand Regent Thragg, among other threats, while dealing with his own personal issues as he enters adulthood.
+Eventually, Mark discovers that he and his father are the rightful heirs of the Viltrum Empire, as his grandfather, Lord Argall was the former ruler before being assassinated.
+Joining with the reformed Nolan and his half-brother Oliver, Mark rallies the Viltrumites under their leadership against Thragg, culminating with Nolan and Thragg's deaths in The End of All Things.
+Afterwards, Mark leaves Earth and becomes ruler of Viltrum, guiding his subjects into a new era of peace across the universe.